flipzoom/InputfieldRepeaterMatrixDuplicate/README.md

 - No support for nested repeater items.
 Currently only first level items can be duplicated.
 Means a repeater field in a repeater field cannot be duplicated.
 Workaround: simply duplicate the parent item
 - Dynamic reloading and adding of repeater items cannot be registered.
 Several interfaces and events from the core are missing.
 The initialization occurs only once after the page load event

+## Attention, please note!
+Nested repeaters cannot be supported technically.
+Therefore a check is made to prevent this.
+However, a nested repeater can only be detected if the field name ends for example with ` _repeater1234`.
+For example, if your MatrixRepeater field is named like this: `content_repeater` or `content_repeater123`, this field is identified as nested and the module does not load.
+In version 2.0.1 the identification has been changed so that a field ending with the name `repeater` is only detected as nested if at least a two-digit number sequence follows. **But to avoid this problem completely, make sure that your repeater matrix field does NOT end with the name "repeater".**

 ### Changelog
+2.0.1
+- Bug fix: Thanks to [@ngrmm](https://processwire.com/talk/profile/3649-ngrmm/) I could discover a bug which causes that the module cannot be loaded if the MatrixRepeater field ends with the name "repeater".
+The code was adjusted and information about the problem was provided.

 2.0.0
 - Feature: Copy multiple items at once!
 The fundament for copying multiple items was created by [@Autofahrn](https://processwire.com/talk/profile/5384-autofahrn/) - THX!
 - Feature: Optionally you can disable the copy and/or paste dialog